simonesestito/dark-arch-sddm/README.md

 *Q: I don't like it because I'm not on Arch*

-A: you can customize the logo replacing the file in <code>resources/logo.png</code> with your favorite one
+A: you can customize the logo.
+In the install.sh you can select your favourite logo.

+*Q: My distro logo isn't in the install script*

+A: open a new issue and specify the distro name.
+If you're a good person, please attach a 512 x 512 logo in .png

 # Screenshot